funinkina/portfolio/content/blog/analyzing_mcp_hype.md

 ```

 {{<  box info  >}}
-All the actual interactions with the Ghidra Applicaiton is written in Java.
+All the actual interactions with the Ghidra Application is written in Java.
 You can find them in the github repo mentioned above.
 {{<  /box  >}}

 ## Communication in MCP